 Is it right or wrong to substantively deny chronic pain patients medication, most of which have used it without incident, for the possibility of maybe curtailing illicit drug use and overdose deaths?

-Share the News63 13 76Shareshttps://www.bostonglobe.com/metro/2019/02/01/limiting-opioid-prescriptions-will-little-reduce-overdose-deaths-study-says/DX9nHWdUWaLcP4DjdgLafJ/story.html When the death toll from opioid overdoses began to soar a few years ago, the so called evidence was clear on how…
+Share the News 12 12SharesLikehttps://www.bostonglobe.com/metro/2019/02/01/limiting-opioid-prescriptions-will-little-reduce-overdose-deaths-study-says/DX9nHWdUWaLcP4DjdgLafJ/story.html When the death toll from opioid overdoses began to soar a few years ago, the so called evidence was clear on how it all started, or was it?
+Painkiller prescriptions had tripled in a decade, exposing millions of people to the risk of addiction.
+Policy makers naturally…